Mika9000/shelly-scripts/plugenergymeter_README.md

 # Shelly Plug Energy Meter

-Synopsis: A script to use Shelly Plug as an energy meter.
-The color of the light indicates how much solar energy is available.
+Synopsis: Turns Shelly Plug into an energy meter.

+The color of the light indicates how much unused solar energy is available, which helps, for example, decide whether another home appliance can be turned on.
+If the energy reading the meter uses is net yield, it also warns of very high consumption.

 Inspired by [Shelly Plug S Spot Price Illuminator](https://github.com/shellykauppa/plug-s-spot-illuminator)